 What is 4-H?

 4-H is the nation's largest youth development and empowerment organization.
-In Wisconsin, more than 150,000 youth in urban, suburban and rural settings are involved with 4-H and other UW-Extension youth programs.
-Youth from five-year Kindergarten to one year past high school can learn important life skills like leadership, team work, critical thinking and communication to help prepare them for successful futures - and they do it while engaging in fun, hands-on 4-H activities!
+In Wisconsin, more than 150,000 youth in urban, suburban and rural settings are involved with 4-H and other Extension programs.
+Youth from five-year Kindergarten to one year post high school can learn important life skills like leadership, team work, critical thinking and communication to help prepare them for successful futures - and they do it while engaging in fun, hands-on 4-H activities!

 Why do young people like 4-H?